Bruce Medal

-The Catherine Wolfe Bruce Gold Medal, commonly known as the Bruce Medal, is an annual award presented by the Astronomical Society of the Pacific for lifetime contributions to astronomy.
-Established in 1898 through a bequest from American philanthropist and astronomy patron Catherine Wolfe Bruce, it is regarded as one of the most prestigious honors in the field.
-Notable recipients include Edwin Hubble, whose observations helped establish the expanding universe; Subrahmanyan Chandrasekhar, awarded the Nobel Prize in Physics in 1983 for his work on stellar structure and evolution; William Alfred Fowler, honored with the Nobel Prize in 1983 for studies of nuclear reactions in stars; Martin Ryle, a 1974 Nobel laureate for his contributions to radio astronomy; Riccardo Giacconi, awarded the Nobel Prize in 2002 for pioneering X-ray astronomy; and Vera Rubin, whose measurements of galaxy rotation curves provided strong evidence for dark matter.
+The Catherine Wolfe Bruce Gold Medal, commonly known as the Bruce Medal, is an annual award presented by the Astronomical Society of the Pacific in recognition of lifetime contributions to astronomy.
+The award was established in 1898 through a donation from American philanthropist and astronomy patron Catherine Wolfe Bruce.

+The Bruce Medal is widely regarded as a major lifetime-achievement award in astronomy.

+Astronomy magazine has described it as "one of the most prestigious awards in the field."
+The NASA Webb Telescope Team noted that "The Catherine Wolfe Bruce Gold Medal is the organization’s highest award given annually to a professional astronomer in recognition of a lifetime of outstanding achievement and contributions to astrophysics research."

 History

-At the founding meeting of the Astronomical Society of the Pacific in March 1889, Edward S. Holden—the Society’s first president and director of Lick Observatory—proposed establishing a medal to honor "astronomical work of the highest class," believing such an award would enhance the Society’s reputation and influence.
-Harvard College Observatory director Edward C. Pickering drafted the original statutes, which specified that directors of six observatories—three in the United States and three abroad—would nominate one to three candidates "worthy to receive the medal," with winners recognized for "services rendered during the lifetime of the nominee."
-From the outset, the award was intended to be international in scope and open regardless of gender or nationality.
+The Astronomical Society of the Pacific was founded in March 1889, one year after the founding of Lick Observatory (1888).

+Edward S. Holden, the Society's first president and the director of Lick Observatory, proposed establishing a medal to honor "astronomical work of the highest class."
+He argued that such an award would enhance the Society's reputation and influence.
+Catherine Wolfe Bruce (1816–1900) became the benefactor who turned this vision into reality by endowing the medal in 1898, nine years after the Astronomical Society of the Pacific was founded.

+Harvard College Observatory director Edward C. Pickering drafted the original statutes governing the medal on behalf of Miss Bruce.
+The directors of six observatories—three in the United States and three abroad—would nominate one to three candidates "worthy to receive the medal".
+The award was open regardless of gender or nationality.